 Worldly, seafaring Prince Eric is the male protagonist of this film and Ariel’s love interest.
 It’s pretty easy to see how she got smitten so easily.
 The dude’s humble, brave, handsome, kind to animals, loves the sea, and most importantly, he’s single.
 He’s pretty much her dream guy, and as soon as she realizes he’s looking for a lady and he’s already glimpsed her, she knows she wants a shot with him.
 Ariel is also Prince Eric’s love interest.
 Eric is a hopeless romantic and a bit of daydreamer.
-His manservant and father figure Grimsby has been pressuring him to find a partner / future queen lately, but none of the girls he’s met so far interest him.
+His manservant and father figure, Grimsby, has been pressuring him to find a partner / future queen lately, but none of the girls he’s met so far interest him.
 Part of the reason he becomes attracted to Ariel is because she’s not what you would expect a lady of her time to be like, just as Eric is not what you what you would expect a prince of his day to be – feeling more at home among the working-class than the pomp and circumstance of royal affairs.
 Instead of being quiet, reserved and dignified (read: boring), Ariel is fun-loving, adventurous, beautiful, wears her heart on her sleeve and has a real zest for life.
 During her time on land, Eric comes to realize there’s a very real chance Ariel could be the one for him, and after feeling like something of an outsider in Atlantica, Ariel has found a guy who likes her for who she is and it feels pretty good.
 Because they’re kindred spirits in a way, these two have got some sweet chemistry.
 I also appreciate that Ariel and Eric’s romance isn’t a chaste one; there’s very clearly some physical attraction there as well.